There are several ways of creating a libertarian society out there.

 Bottom-up revolution

-Other great way was described by Hoppe.
+Other great way was described by Hoppe in “What Must Be Done”.

 Since the world no longer consists of monarchies and instead cluttered by democracies, top-down method is no longer possible.
 President does not longer exercise ultimate governing authority as head of state and head of government.
 Even if he’d declared something like that, congress / parliament / whatever may ban the law.